 The wonderful parents I work with are highly attuned, thoughtful, and intense parents who are really hard on themselves.
 Just like their kids.

-I always used to say that every child I see in my office is either anxious or angry — and all the angry ones are really anxious.
+I always say that every child I saw in my therapy practice was either anxious or angry — and all the angry ones were really anxious.

 If you have an anxious child, you’re probably exhausted, depleted, guilt-stricken and worried.
 But here’s the good news: It’s NOT your fault and there IS help.

 My masters is in Clinical Mental Health Counseling from the University of Dayton.
-I am trained in the SPACE (Supportive Parenting for Anxious Childhood Emotions) method, have post-grad certification in Infant-Toddler Mental Health from Arcadia University, and completed the certification training for postpartum mood disorders through Postpartum Support International.
+I am trained in the SPACE (Supportive Parenting for Anxious Childhood Emotions) method, and Exposure Response Prevention for Obsessive Compulsive Disorder.
+I have post-grad certification in Infant-Toddler Mental Health from Arcadia University, and completed the certification training for postpartum mood disorders through Postpartum Support International.